 - Encourage your student to obtain a part-time job and to start looking for internship opportunities.
 The Center for Internships and Career Placement can help.

-- Internships are a critical component for the résumé.
+- Internships are a critical component for the resume.
 Encourage your student to do as at least one, and preferably two internships.
 Some internships are unpaid.
-Discuss the various options with your student: if finances are a concern, perhaps they can do a part-time internships and a part-time job.
+Discuss the various options with your student: if finances are a concern, perhaps they can do a part-time internship and a part-time job.

 - Offer to help your student find an internship by providing suggestions or ideas and/or encourage them to take advantage of the opportunities available to them in the Center for Internships and Career Placement.
 Do not find the internship for your student.
 The Center for Internships and Career Placement can help but the responsibility for finding an internship opportunity rests with your student.

 - Provide positive reinforcement for any career-related activity they perform.